DMLoperena-BrightSign/frame-gen/README.md

 **Building and usage**

-Make sure Rust is installed on your system by following the instructions here: https://rustup.rs/
+Make sure Rust is installed on your system.
+If it isn't follow the instructions here: https://rustup.rs/

-Once Rust has been installed, clone the repository and from the project directory run:
+Once Rust has been installed clone the repository and from the project directory run:

 ```
 cargo build --release
 ```

-The program will be output into the target/release directory under the name frame-gen.
+The executable will be located in target/release.

-To generate frames for a 3840x2160x60p video of 10s you would run:
+Below is an example command to generate frames for a 10 second long 3840x2160x60p video:

 ```
 frame-gen -t 10 -w 3840 -v 2160 -f 60 -d ./frames
 ```

-More information on the options can be retrieved by running -h, --help